What Is Culling In Photography & How to Speed It Up

 Apart from your feature images, you might not want to spend too much time working on each and every image that you have selected.

 Working on 500 images individually in Photo Mechanic can take an eternity and is an eye-bleeding job!
+Have a look at some alternatives to Photo Mechanic.

 The more selective you are with the photos you take, the faster your post-wedding workflow will be.